WarrantyNowVoid/jekyll-wnv/_posts/2015-03-03-daddy-doins-634bc.md

 date: 2015-03-03 13:01:01 -0500
 author: pope
 title: "Daddy Doin's"
-excerpt: "We all came from somewhere, and I think it\'s time for an open and honest discussion on the topic."
+excerpt: "We all came from somewhere, and I think it's time for an open and honest discussion on the topic."
 category: Comics
 tags: ["daddy","your mom","motherfuck","motherfucker","motherfuckest","kind of a cop out post","picking your battles","I pick this one"]
 comments: true